crocs-muni/open-source-development-course/README.md

 Then this seminar group of the PB173 course is for you!

 The main goal of the course is to help and encourage university students to join the development of real-world open-source software (in any programming language).
-The course consists of 5–6 hosted lectures by senior developers, two small homework assignments and quite a bit of open-source development.
+The course consists of 5–6 hosted lectures by senior developers, three small homework assignments and quite a bit of open-source development.

 The information in this file reflects tentative information for the spring semester of 2022.
 For information on older semesters, see [spring 2021](2020-spring/README.md) and [spring 2020](2020-spring/README.md).